 The devastation is not limited to wildfires.
 Last year was the most costly year for all natural disasters on record.
-A total of 219 weather and climate events cost $1.5 trillion in 2017, according to the National Oceanic and Atmospheric Administration.
+A total of 219 weather and climate events cost $1.5 trillion from 1980 to 2017, according to the National Oceanic and Atmospheric Administration.

 A government report released Friday warned those kinds of extreme events are becoming more frequent, intense, and widespread.